marcelovcpereira/vw-test/README.md

 Possible improvements:
 - Decoupling frontend dashboard as an APP for consuming the REST Controller endpoints (instead of integrated MVC)
-- Usage of Kubernetes instead of docker-compose (Or maybe docker-swarm)
+- Usage of Kubernetes instead of docker-compose (partially implemented)
 - In case of using the recipes of K8s we could use Helm for automating even further the deployment process
 - Usage of TLS for enabling HTTPS for production ready version
 - Tests